sajithdil/icemaze/README.md

 Wishlist
 --------

+* resize feature allows to drag maze boundaries out (or in, as crop) on any side, up to a maximum width/height
 * drop-down to load predefined mazes (e.g. original Pokémon GS Ice Path)
 * keep "recent mazes" or "saved mazes" in local browser storage
 * drag-and-drop to reposition entrance/exit